Wedding Truths Unveiled

 c.
 To fill in for the bride or groom, if either didn't show up

 d.
-To fight off warring parties that might try to attack during the ceremony
+To fight off warring parties that might try to attack during the

 2. The bride's veil represents:

 a.
-The bride's family's mourning over the loss of their daughter
+The bride's family's mourning over the loss of

 b.
 Chastity